Logicmaster8888/Project/project1/README.md

 ProgrammableWeb: - API for random number generation and for related to gaming and win or loss outcome..
 ---------------------------------------------------------------------------------------------------------
+Reference:
+Debugging: Resources for debugging JavaScript code.

+Array index mapping: Discussion on dynamically mapping icons with values from an array of objects.

+CodePen Example: A CodePen example, possibly related to the slot machine code.

+Slot machine algorithm: Discussion on a slot machine algorithm.

+Gambling script: A script-related solution for gambling.

+Machine Slot Math Logic: Breakdown of math logic for slot machines.

+Event listener function: Documentation on adding event listeners to HTML elements.

+Query Selection: Documentation on using querySelectorAll to select multiple elements.

+Button start game logic: Information on button-related logic for starting a game.

+Reset button in a JS game: Discussion on creating a reset button in a JavaScript game.

+Loop counter: Information on obtaining loop counter index using for-of syntax in JavaScript.

+Alert message for JS: Documentation on displaying alert messages in JavaScript.

+Array filtering by index and matching values: Discussion on filtering an array by index and matching values.

+Promise resolve: Documentation on the Promise object and resolving promises.

+RequestAnimationFrame: Documentation on the requestAnimationFrame method for smooth animations.

+BackgroundPosition: Documentation on the backgroundPosition property in CSS.

+Background alteration: Information on altering background elements.

+Transition of reel: CodePen example demonstrating the transition effect for a reel.

+Style Background alteration: CodePen example possibly related to styling background alterations.

+Access the return of win conditions: Discussion on accessing the return of win conditions.

+Alert Win Result JS: Documentation on JavaScript pop-up alerts.

+Timeout in JavaScript: Information on using setTimeout for timing in JavaScript.

 User Stories